ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

                                 const string &host,
                                 int           port);

-What it does:  Certify a new domain.
+What it does:  Adds the data for a new secondary domain.
 -
-TODO
+Parameters:
+- domain_name: The secondary domain name
+- purpose: same as in cold_init
+- policy_cert is the policy cert for the domain.
+- host and port are the same as in cold_init
 ```

 ### Teardown: close_enclave, clear_sensitive_data